 This general review of Spirit Airlines has been compiled to give you a quick glance at the airline from the viewpoint of a viable customer.

-Ever wonder… How much does Spirit charge for Baggage Fees?
-Will I get snacks and drinks when I fly Spirit?
-How often is Spirit Airlines delayed?
+Have you ever wondered — how much does Spirit charge for baggage fees?
+Do you get snacks and drinks when you fly Spirit?
+How often is Spirit delayed?

 Airline: Spirit Airlines

 Frequent Flyer Program: Free Spirit

 About/Mission Statement: “We live for More Go.
 It’s the big idea behind our business model, making it possible for more people to travel to more places, more often.
 And it’s what inspires us to Invest In The Guest, going beyond low fares to discover more ways to make our unique brand of customizable travel a great personal experience too.” (source)